TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/HowTo/BackendModule/General/ViewModules.rst

 View registered modules
 =======================

-When modules are registered, they get added to a global array called :php:`$GLOBALS['TBE_MODULES']`.
-It contains the list of all registered modules, their configuration and the configuration of any existing navigation component (the components which may be loaded into the navigation frame).

-:php:`$GLOBALS['TBE_MODULES']` can be explored using the :guilabel:`System > Configuration` module.
+All registered modules are stored as objects in a registry.
+They can be viewed in the backend in the :guilabel:`System > Configuration > Backend Modules` module.

 .. include:: /Images/AutomaticScreenshots/BackendModules/BackendModulesConfiguration.rst.txt